Fujifilm X-M5 review – a tiny powerhouse of a vlogging camera

 (Image credit: Future / Tim Coleman)

-There are some well-considered design touches: the mic port has been positioned on the rear above where the screen sits, while the other ports are on the right-hand side of the camera rather than the left, which means they don't interfere with the flip-out touchscreen.
-As on the X-T50, you also get a film simulation dial for quickly switching between Fujifilm's legendary color profiles.
+There are some well-considered design touches: the mic port has been positioned on the rear above where the screen sits, while the other ports are on the right-hand side of the camera rather than the left, which means they don't interfere with the flip-out touchscreen when in use.
+As on the X-T50, you also get a film simulation dial for quickly switching between Fujifilm's legendary color profiles, with three slots for custom profiles.

 Price-wise, and indeed for a large part features-wise, the X-M5 matches and therefore sits alongside the photography-focused X-T30 II, and below the X-S20, as an excellent-value starter mirrorless camera for those who shoot more videos than photos.
-Yet with its tiny form-factor – this is the smallest X-series camera in 2024's lineup – the X-M5 is also a decent walkaround camera, say for street photography.
+Yet with its tiny form-factor – this is the smallest X-series camera in 2024's lineup – the X-M5 is also a decent walkaround camera, say for street photography, especially with Fujifilm's tiny XF 27mm f/2.8.

-In the few hours I had with the dinky X-M5 ahead of its launch I found that it's a highly capable little camera that's not for everyone, but for those starting out making videos it could be one of the most powerful tools available for the money.
+Overall, the dinky X-M5 is a highly capable little camera that's not for everyone, but for those starting out making videos it could be one of the most powerful tools available for the money, that's set to trouble our best vlogging cameras guide.

 Fujifilm X-M5: price and release date